-Proposals of stockholders intended to be presented at the 2001 annual meeting of stockholders of the Company pursuant to Rule 14a-8 of the Exchange Act must be received by the Company at its principal executive offices, 100 S.E.
-Second Street, 32nd Floor, Miami, Florida 33131, Attention: Marc N. Bell, Secretary, on or before December 21, 2000 in order to be eligible for inclusion in the Company's proxy statement relating to that meeting.
-Notice of a stockholder proposal submitted outside the processes of Rule 14a-8 will be considered untimely unless submitted by March 6, 2001.
+Proposals of stockholders intended to be presented at the 2005 annual meeting of stockholders of the Company and included in the Company's proxy statement for that meeting pursuant to Rule 14a-8 of the Exchange Act must be received by the Company at its principal executive offices, 100 S.E.
+Second Street, 32nd Floor, Miami, Florida 33131, Attention: Marc N. Bell, Secretary, on or before December 23, 2004 in order to be eligible for inclusion in the Company's proxy statement relating to that meeting.
+Notice of a stockholder proposal submitted outside the processes of Rule 14a-8 will be considered untimely unless submitted by March 9, 2005.